Eilish McSorley

-Eilish McSorley (born 24 April 1993) is a Scottish professional footballer who plays as a defender or midfielder for Glasgow City in the Scottish Women's Premier League and the Scotland women's national team.
+Eilish McSorley (born 24 April 1993) is a Scottish professional footballer who plays as a defender or midfielder for the Scotland women's national team.

 Club career

 Between the age of six and twelve McSorley played for Girvan Boys' Club.
 Before moving on to Ayr United GFC under-17's and then Kilmarnock LFC under-17.
 She joined Glasgow City in August 2008, and was promoted from the reserves into the first team for City's UEFA Women's Champions League campaign in 2009.

 McSorley helped Glasgow City reach the quarter-finals of the 2014–15 UEFA Women's Champions League but elected to join Swedish Damallsvenskan side Mallbackens IF in January 2015 on a one-year professional contract.
 She made 19 league appearances in the 2015 season as Mallbackens narrowly avoided relegation.
 Happy with life in Sweden, she agreed to remain with the club despite suffering an ankle injury.

 The injury proved to be serious and McSorley was out of football until she returned to Glasgow City in September 2017.
 She returned to Sweden to play for Västerås BK30 in the first half of the Elitettan season, before joining Italian Serie A club Sassuolo in July 2018.